Scheduled MonumentsWalesWat's Dyke: Section E of Hope

 What is Wat's Dyke: Section E of Hope?

-Wat's Dyke is a linear earthwork of Early Medieval date, traditionally attributed to the seventh century, running through the landscape near Hope in Flintshire, Wales.
+Wat's Dyke is a linear earthwork constructed in the Early Medieval period, likely dating to the seventh or eighth century, and represents one of the most substantial frontier monuments of early Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL120.

 What period does Wat's Dyke: Section E of Hope date from?

 Wat's Dyke: Section E of Hope dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Wat's Dyke: Section E of Hope?